 Let’s say you’re having one of those days in the office, and you just can’t seem to engage in arguments or critical conversations with your colleagues or boss.
 Here’s what to say:

 - I’m so sorry to do this, but I’m really not in the right state of mind to be having this argument with you.
 Can we please talk tomorrow?
 Thank you for your understanding.

 - I’m ashamed that I had such a defensive reaction while we were talking, and I wanted you to know that I really appreciate the feedback you shared with me and that I’m working on implementing it.

 - Thank you for letting me know about this.
-Can you please leave all the files on my desk or send them to my email and I’ll look through them as soon as I can, so that I’d be of more help the next time we talk.
+Can you please leave all the files on my desk or send them to my email I’ll look through them as soon as I can so that I can be of more help the next time we talk.
 Thanks.

 - I just wanted to apologize for being down and unattentive yesterday.
 It’s been a rough week and I hope you understand.
 However, I’ve looked through all of the data this morning and am ready to fill you in on all the numbers for our meeting today.